Huntington Beach Auto Accident Lawyers

 - 44 pedestrians injured in auto collisions

-- One bicyclist death
+- One bicyclist fatality

 - 82 bicyclist injuries

-- 48 motorcycle accidents injuries
+- 48 motorcycle accident injuries

 - Three alcohol-related accident deaths